showayamada/webAPP_HouseholdAccounts/README.md

 * __Auto Categrize :__

-I want to add a [categorizeAI](https://github.com/showayamada/CategorizeAI) "Category Classfier" function to the EC2_Multifunctional_API and use that API.
+I want to add a [categorizeAI](https://github.com/showayamada/CategorizeAI) that I produced "Category Classfier" function to the EC2_Multifunctional_API and use that API.